GrupoDiana/BRT-Documentation/docs/library/environment-models/freefield-environment-model.md

 - **Gain (float)**: Extra gain to be applied to the model output.
 - **Distance Attenuation (on/off)**: No attenuation is applied when disabled.
 - **Propagation Delay (on/off)**: No delay is applied when disabled.
+- **Distance Attenuation Factor**: Sets a new distance attenuation factor, default is -6.0206dB.

 ## Connections
 Modules to which it supports connections: